Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 • Can affect hands, feet, or other body areas

-• Generally does NOT cause pain (that would be "paresthesia")
+• Generally does NOT cause pain

 • Typically mild and doesn't interfere with daily activities